Specialize in English Language Learning with APU’s TESOL Certification

 The Certificate in Teaching English to Speakers of Other Languages (TESOL) prepares post-baccalaureate students who desire specialized skills in TESOL but do not wish to pursue the graduate degree.
 The six-course certificate offers broad exposure to the field of TESOL, focusing on teaching speaking, listening, reading, writing, and grammar skills, along with an overview of language learning and intercultural communication.
 Ideal for supplementing and enhancing traditional ministry (e.g., translation, literacy, and friendship evangelism) within multicultural or cross-cultural environments, this TESOL certification program incorporates work which may lead to a Master of Arts in TESOL, for those who choose to continue in pursuit of the master’s degree.

-Three convenient formats are available: on campus, online, and field-based.
+Two convenient formats are available: on campus and online.
 The on-campus program maintains an international focus with many students coming from abroad to take classes on the Azusa campus.
-The field-based program is tailored to meet the needs of Christian professionals teaching abroad.
 Full-time teachers working outside the United States complete their program by taking courses in an intensive, one-week format.

 Graduates of APU’s TESOL programs are serving internationally and in the U.S.—in public schools, colleges and universities, private institutes, and businesses.
 Others have gone on to complete doctoral work in such fields as applied linguistics, international education, or intercultural studies.